-Failure to complete registration by the given deadline will incur a \$75.00 administrative fee, which will be charged to the student account.
-In addition, failure to make the semester down payment by the end of the first week will result in a disenrollment of all classes.
+Failure to sign Enrollment Agreements by the given deadline will incur a \$75.00 administrative fee, which will be charged to the student account.
+In addition, failure to make the semester down payment by the end of the first week of classes will result in a disenrollment of all classes.